paulbradshaw/journalismrecipebook/chapters/tryingitout.md

 If a particular activity is in the news (topical), you or an editor might pitch/propose doing a first person feature where the journalist tries out that activity.

 One example is Zoe Williams's *[Grappling with Zuckerberg: why do bros go mad for Brazilian jiu-jitsu?](https://www.theguardian.com/lifeandstyle/2023/may/12/grappling-with-zuckerberg-why-do-bros-go-mad-for-brazilian-jiu-jitsu)* (the print headline was *Brazilian jiu-jitsu: getting ripped and keeping up with the tech bros*).
+Another is *[Raw milk, tomahawk steak and a cuddly toy: could I handle Erling Haaland’s daily routine?](https://www.theguardian.com/lifeandstyle/2025/nov/01/erling-haaland-daily-routine-raw-milk-tomahawk-steak-cuddly-toy)* by Sammy Gecsoyler.

 Here's how to write it: